WRITING THE LIGHT

 Born in Greece in 1956, George Kordis studied theology at the University of Athens.
 He then pursued his studies in theology and the aesthetics of Byzantine painting at Holy Cross Greek Orthodox School of Theology in Boston, gaining an MA in Theology.
 In 1991 he was awarded his Doctorate in Theology at the University of Athens.
 In 2003 he was appointed to the post of Lecturer at the same university where he served as assistant professor in Iconography (Theory and Practice).

-In addition to his academic work, Dr. Kordis periodically lectures as visiting professor and teaches icon painting courses at his new Ekonourigia Institute in Athens as well as in the US (Yale University & University of South Carolina), Romania (School of Theology of Bucharest), Ukraine (Pedagogical University of Odessa), among others.
+In addition to his academic work, Dr. Kordis periodically lectures as visiting professor and teaches icon painting courses at his Ekonourigia Institute in Athens as well as in the US at various universities and seminaries.
+He has shared his expertise at St. Vladimir’s Orthodox Seminary, Notre Dame University, Yale University, University of South Carolina in the United States, in Romania at the School of Theology of Bucharest, in the Ukraine at the Pedagogical University of Odessa, among others.

 Dr. Kordis has painted many churches and cathedrals world-wide.
 His most recent commissions in the US include: Holy Trinity Church, Columbia, SC; St Sophia, Valley Forge, PA; Holy Trinity Greek Orthodox Church, Carmel, IN; Holy Trinity Greek Orthodox Church, Pittsburg, PA; St. George, Antiochian Orthodox Church, Fishers, IN; and St. Catherine Greek Orthodox Church, Braintree, MA.

-Exhibiting his works internationally on a regular basis, Dr. Kordis will have a large retrospective of both his sacred works at both the Benaki Museum and the Byzantine Museum in Athens in 2020.
+Exhibiting his works internationally on a regular basis, Dr. Kordis has had a large retrospective of both his sacred works at both the Benaki Museum and the Byzantine Museum in Athens.